Q1. What is heredity? (2021 C, AI 2014)

-Q.12.
-If we cross-bred tall (dominant pea plant with pure-bried dwarf (recessive) pea plant, we will get plants of F1 generation.
-If we now self-cross the pea plant of F1 generation, we obtain pea plants of F2 generation.
+Q20.
+If we cross-bred a tall (dominant) pea plant with a pure-bred dwarf (recessive) pea plant, we will get plants of F1 generation.
+If we now self-cross the pea plants of the F1 generation, we obtain pea plants of the F2 generation.
 [A12017C, 13,12]

 (ii) Tall plants 3 : Dwarf plants 1, i.e., 3 : 1.